gayatriprasad/cnn_visualizations/README.md

 # Convolutional Neural Network Visualizations
-This repository contains a number of convolutional neural network visualization techniques implemented in PyTorch usign radar data and can be easily adapted to other types of images.
+This repository contains a number of convolutional neural network visualization techniques implemented in PyTorch usign radar data and can be easily adapted.

+## General Information
+The work is show in individual files (ex. vanilla_backprop.py) and is an extension of work done by Utku Ozbulak and Baptist Vandersmissen who work will be published shortly.

 ## Implemented Techniques